ropg/zhot/README.md

 ### Introduction

-This module provides an easy shell around **[puppeteer](https://github.com/puppeteer/puppeteer/blob/main/README.md)**, a powerful automation tool that allows remote control of a browser, with or without displaying anything on the screen. **zhot** can be used to make screenshots from your own node.js javascript code, or by using a simple command line utility.
+This module provides an easy shell around **[puppeteer](https://github.com/puppeteer/puppeteer/blob/main/README.md)**, a powerful automation tool that allows remote control of a browser. **zhot** can be used to make screenshots from your own node.js javascript code, or by using a simple command line utility.
 Because it's using a real browser, pages built on the fly by javascript can be screenshotted.

 * **zhot** can also capture a single element on the rendered page, and can execute arbitrary javascript in the context of the page before the image is taken.